lkatmadas/viva-wallet-go/README.md

-# Viva Wallet Go SDK
+# Viva Wallet Go SDK - LK

 viva-wallet is an SDK for connecting to the payment provider Viva Wallet developed by [TechPals](https://techpals.eu).